- Chart

 History and Background

-Westinghouse Air Brake Technologies Corp (WABCO) was formed in 1999 from the merger of Westinghouse Air Brake Company and MotivePower Industries.
-Westinghouse Air Brake Company had roots dating back to 1869 with George Westinghouse's invention of the air brake.
-The company evolved through acquisitions and innovation, becoming a leading provider of technology and services for the rail and transit industries.
+Westinghouse Air Brake Technologies Corp (Wabtec) was formed in 1999 through the merger of Westinghouse Air Brake Company and MotivePower Industries.
+Westinghouse Air Brake traces its roots back to 1869.
+The company has grown through organic expansion and acquisitions, becoming a major player in the rail industry.

 Core Business Areas